paritytech/polkadot/roadmap/implementers-guide/src/messaging.md

 in a round robin fashion.

 Other kinds of upward messages can be introduced in the future as well.
-Potential candidates are channel management for horizontal message passing (XCMP and HRMP, both are to be described later), new validation code signalling, or other requests to the relay chain.
+Potential candidates are channel management for horizontal message passing (XCMP and HRMP, both are to be described below), new validation code signalling, or other requests to the relay chain.

 ## Horizontal Message Passing